speedyleion/win-git-status/README.md

 [git2-rs](https://github.com/rust-lang/git2-rs) is being used in the test verification.
 This was chosen with previous exposer to the `libgit2` api.

+## Status
-Since I chose to also take this opportunity to learn Rust, it means that the status on this will most likely be slow as I spin up on all the nuances of Rust.
+>Note: Since I chose to also take this opportunity to learn Rust, it means that
+> the status on this will most likely be slow as I spin up on all the nuances
+> of Rust.

+Currently ``win-git-status.exe`` will produce the debug output of reading a git index file.
+For example one could do:

+    win-git-status.exe .git/index

+This would show the contents of the repo's index file.
+This should be similar to:

+    git ls-files --stage

+### Performance
+Initial timings, on this repo's index file, look promising, but ``win-git-status`` probably isn't doing as much:

+- 0.090s for ``git ls-files --stage``
+- 0.060s for ``win-git-status.exe .git/index``